skylerrichter/ethereum-voting/README.md

 ### Install MetaMask

-To connect to the Ethereum blockchain from your browser you will need to install the MetaMask extension which can be downloaded [here](https://metamask.io)
+To connect to the Ethereum blockchain from your browser you will need to install the MetaMask extension which can be found [here](https://metamask.io).

 By default MetaMask will connect to the main Ethereum network.
-To connect to your local blockchain click on the MetaMask icon and then open the network drop-down in the top left corner and click "Custom RPC" and enter the address to your local Ethereum blockchain found Ganache GUI (by default this is HTTP://127.0.0.1:7545).
+To connect to your local blockchain open MetaMask then open the network drop-down in the top left corner and click "Custom RPC" and enter the address to your local Ethereum blockchain found Ganache GUI (by default this is HTTP://127.0.0.1:7545).

 Once you have connected to your local Ethereum blockchain open the accounts drop-down in the top left corner and click "Import Account" and paste the private key of the first Ethereum wallet found in the Ganache GUI.